Homotopical commutative rings and bispans: Commutative semirings and spans

 where we have used that for any two presentable \icats{} $\cC$ and $\cD$ the tensor product $\cC\otimes \cD$ is equivalent to the \icat{} $ \Fun^{\mathrm{R}}(\cC^{\op},\cD)$ of (small) limit-preserving functors from $\cC^{\op}$ to $\cD$; see \cite{HA}*{4.8.1.17}. \end{proof}

 Applying this to $\Span(\xF)$, we get the following variant of \cite{BenMosheSchlank}*{4.26}: \begin{cor} Let $\cC$ be a presentably symmetric monoidal \icat{}.
-The symmetric monoidal structure on $\CMon(\cC)$ from \cite{GepnerGrothNikolaus} is a localization of the Day convolution on $\Fun(\Span(\xF), \cC)$ using the symmetric monoidal structure on $\Span(\xF)$ induced by the cartesian product in $\xF$. \end{cor} \begin{proof} The cartesian product in $\Span(\xF)$ is given by the coproduct in $\xF$, and the tensor product on $\Span(\xF)$, given by the cartesian product in $\xF$, indeed preserves this in each variable.
-Thus the assumptions of \cref{propn:prodprday} are satisfied, so that the Day convolution on $\Fun(\Span(\xF), \cC)$ localizes to $\CMon(\cC)$, making this a presentably symmetric monoidal \icat{}.
+The symmetric monoidal structure on $\CMon(\cC)$ from \cite{GepnerGrothNikolaus} is a localization of the Day convolution on $\Fun(\Span(\xF), \cC)$ using the symmetric monoidal structure on $\Span(\xF)$ induced by the cartesian product in $\xF$. \end{cor} \begin{proof} The cartesian product on $\xF$ preserves coproducts in each variable separately.
+As $\xF^\op\hookrightarrow\Span(\xF)$ is essentially surjective and preserves finite products, we conclude that the tensor product on $\Span(\xF)$ (given by the cartesian product in $\xF$) preserves products in each variable.
+Thus the assumptions of Proposition~\ref{propn:prodprday} are satisfied, so that the Day convolution on $\Fun(\Span(\xF), \cC)$ localizes to $\CMon(\cC)$, making this a presentably symmetric monoidal \icat{}.
 It remains to show that this satisfies the condition that unqiuely characterizes the symmetric monoidal structure of \cite{GepnerGrothNikolaus}, namely that the free commutative monoid functor

 is symmetric monoidal.
 The functor $F$ is by definition left adjoint to the forgetful functor $\CMon(\cC) \to \cC$, which factors as

 where $u^{*}$ is evaluation at $\bfone$, \ie{} restriction along $u \colon \{\bfone\} \to \Span(\xF)$.
 Hence $F$ factors as Here the localization $L$ is symmetric monoidal for the localized Day convolution, and $u_{!}$ is symmetric monoidal by \cite{BenMosheSchlank}*{3.6} since $u \colon * \to \Span(\xF)$ is symmetric monoidal. \end{proof}